 There are a number of free online house valuation tools you can use to assess how much a home is worth, be it your own or one you're interested in buying.

 It's worth remembering that free online house valuations are unlikely to be accurate – they should just be used as a guide.
-If you do your research on several websites, you can reduce some of the margin of error, but it wouldn't be worth making any big decisions based off of it.
+If you do your research on several websites, you can reduce some of the margin of error.
+It wouldn't be worth making any big decisions based on it.

 Some websites allow you to simply enter a postcode for a free valuation.
 They use data from the Land Registry to show you much the home sold for, but can also tell you what it is worth now based on an estimate.
 These aren't entirely accurate and they usually give you a wide ballpark figure.

 Free home valuation websites are a good place to start, but then you should look at several other options to narrow down that valuation figure.

 If you want to see how much your home might be worth, there are several online tools to provide a simple guide based on fluctuating house values in each UK region.

 Of course, the free home valuations won't factor in any improvements you might have made to your home, and because it simply focuses on a region, rather than a street or even a postcode, it will not give you an accurate assessment.

 Some websites will try to forecast house price rises and crashes.
 It's worth having a look through to see what the risk might be like for home buyers or home sellers.

 However, many of these websites are interpreting available data and current affairs – it does not mean what they forecast will happen.